-Mr. Layton, a member of our Board, currently serves as Senior Advisor to the CEO of a customer of the Company and he previously served as President and Chief Operating Officer of such customer.
-The Company received approximately \$875,000 from such customer in 2022.
+Mr. Layton, a member of our Board and current Chief Executive Officer, in 2023 previously served as Senior Advisor to the CEO of a customer of the Company as well as President and Chief Operating Officer of such customer.
+As of December 31, 2023, \$1.0 million in receivables were outstanding from the customer and revenues recognized for the year ended December 31, 2023 totaled \$3.9 million.

 The Company employs an immediate family member of Dawn Whaley, our President and Chief Marketing Officer.
-This individual received approximately \$217,000 in compensation in 2022, which consisted of base salary, equity awards and other benefits.
+This individual received approximately \$236,000 in compensation in 2023, which consisted of base salary, equity awards and other benefits.
 The compensation paid was determined based on the individual's education and experience and is comparable to the compensation paid to employees in similar positions that were not related to Ms. Whaley.